By Dr. Gene P. Gengelbach, Ph.D., P.A.S.

 Making balage is becoming an increasingly popular form for making and storing high-quality forage.
 Once thought of as a “rescue” for hay that wouldn’t dry, now it is becoming an integral part of many forage operations.

-Kendall Guither, a six-time balage division champion at the World Dairy Expo’s World Forage Analysis Superbowl, has made balage his forage of choice.
+In fact, Kendall Guither, a six-time balage division champion at the World Dairy Expo’s World Forage Analysis Superbowl, has made balage his forage of choice.

 “The day you cut your hay, decide on balage or dry hay,” Guither said.
 “It’s not something you decide after you have cut hay and see rain in the forecast.
 It’s not ‘wait and see’ and use balage as a rescue; by that time it can be too dry and not ferment properly.
 That’s a recipe for a low-quality product.”¹

-There are many reasons for the increase in popularity of balage:
+To emphasize, there are many reasons for the increase in popularity of balage:

 • It’s popular in more humid areas where it is difficult to make dry hay without it getting rained on.